we need your voice:

 IMPORTANT ISSUES:

-Down Island Speaker Series Success
+Down Island Speaker Series

 The third Down Island Speaker event was held on October 24th at the Edgartown Library.
 Bryan Horsley from MASSTC joined us to talk about strategies for wastewater nutrient pollution management.
 Bryan discussed three categories of wastewater management including centralized sewers/municipal treatment plants, onsite I/A septic systems, and onsite eco-sanitation systems.
 He shared considerable detail on existing systems and those in development - many being researched at MASSTC - especially in the latter two categories; and for all three was able to provide insight into comparative costs, energy usage, regulatory challenges, pros and cons.
 Generously, Bryan shared his slides, which are included here.
 As for the two previous talks, the audience was sizable and engaged.
 The fourth and final talk will be held virtually in January with more information coming later this year.